dhairya-cse/bhairavi/readme.md

 - [miniconda](https://docs.conda.io/en/latest/miniconda.html)

 After installing the above dependencies, perform the following steps:
-- Run scripts/setup.py, change the variable `ENV_NAME='tempenv'`, if the  environment name is already in use.
+- Run scripts/setup.py, change the variable `ENV_NAME='bhairavi'`, if the  environment name is already in use.

 ### Dataset
 Every song in the database has a directory descibed as following path: